The Waihi Gold Update is a monthly newsletter designed to inform the public about our operation.

 Update 30 July 2015

-In this issue we look at the Amenity Effect Programme, update progress on the blast notification system, and report on MP Brett Hudson’s visit to site.
+In this edition we look at the Amenity Effect Programme, update progress on the blast notification system, and report on MP Brett Hudson’s visit to site.

 Update 16 July 2015

-In this issue we feature photos from recent underground tours, and take the opportunity to answer questions we did not have time to respond to on Gold FM recently.
+In this edition we feature photos from recent underground tours, and take the opportunity to answer questions we did not have time to respond to on Gold FM recently.

 Update 2 July 2015